 A US university has proved what most of us realised already: using an iPod while driving makes you more likely to have an accident.
 According to a study conducted by Philadelphia's Drexel University, it's as dangerous as handling a mobile phone.

 Microsoft has taken the wraps off a prototype version of a browser for mobile devices that it claims will make it easier and faster to view full-fat web pages on a small screen.
+The Deepfish browser displays thumbnails on a web page as a point of reference.
+Users can then highlight a section of a page and zoom in or out as required to view the page in detail, as explained in a demo video here.

 There's literally only one red Asus S6F laptop on the planet, and if you want to avail yourself of the opportunity to win it - and do some good into the bargain - visit eBay or Harrods this weekend.